liluhu0/KCOC/README.md

 ## News

-- **[2026/05]** The paper was published in *Biomedical Signal Processing and Control*. [[Paper]](https://doi.org/10.1016/j.bspc.2026.110522)
+- **[2026/05]** The KCOC paper was published online in *Biomedical Signal Processing and Control*. [[Paper]](https://doi.org/10.1016/j.bspc.2026.110522)

 KCOC is a two-stage framework for diabetic retinopathy (DR) grading.
-It combines k-positive contrastive representation learning with an ordinal-aware classifier to address class imbalance and the ordered relationships between disease grades.
+It combines k-positive contrastive representation learning with an ordinal-aware classifier to address class imbalance while modeling the ordered relationships among disease grades.

-This repository is the official implementation of [*Ordinal-aware logit adjustment and balanced representation learning for diabetic retinopathy grading*](https://doi.org/10.1016/j.bspc.2026.110522), published in *Biomedical Signal Processing and Control*, Volume 123, Article 110522 (2026).

 ![KCOC Framework](assets/KCOC_framework.png)